flowerfine/flinkful/README.md

 * Per-Job
 * Session

-Application and Per-Job deployment mode will create a new Flink cluster through resource providers such as YARN or Kubernetes, so Flink http API is limited on job submission for http API based on `JobManager`。
+Application and Per-Job deployment mode will create a new Flink cluster through resource providers such as YARN or Kubernetes, so Flink http API is limited on job submission scene for http API just working well  with `JobManager`, you can't require more when `JobManager` not exists.

 Except that, there is `WebOptions#SUBMIT_ENABLE` option indicating whether jobs can be uploaded and run from the web-frontend.